dipesh227/dreampixeltechnology/README.md

 ### 7. Run the Application

 Now you can start the development server.
-Make sure you have saved your `.env` file first.
+Make sure you have saved your `.env` file and updated the API key first.

 ```bash
 npm run dev